Devissage and Localization for the Grothendieck Spectrum of Varieties: Relationship with the -construction

-\begin{remark} In \cite{campbell}, the author introduced the $\widetilde{S}_\bullet$ construction, which is a version of the Waldhausen construction that works on SW-categories \cite[Defn~3.23]{campbell}.
+\begin{remark} In \cite{campbell}, the author introduced the $\widetilde{S}_\dotp$ construction, which is a version of the Waldhausen construction that works on $SW$-categories \cite[Defn~3.23]{campbell}.
 These categories are meant to encode cutting and pasting, just as CGW categories do.
 In fact, in that paper there are three notions of such categories that appear: 1. pre-subtractive category 2. subtractive categories and 3.
 SW-categories.
 Pre-subtractive are closely related to CGW-categories; they are categories where one can define a higher geometric object that encodes cutting and pasting.
 Subtractive categories correspond to ACGW-categories: certain pushouts and pullbacks are required to exist.
-Finally, SW-categories, like Waldhausen categories, are allowed to have weak equivalences other than isomorphisms.
-Subtractive categories satisfy the axioms for ACGW-categories, and in this case the corresponding $S_\bullet$ constructions are equivalent and, in fact, equal.
-An ACGW-category where the distinguished squares are \emph{cartesian} in the underlying category $\mathcal{A}$, is an SW-category, and we may use the full machinery of SW-categories.
-This is true, for example, for $\mathbf{Var}_{/k}$ and $\mathbf{FinSet}_\ast$.
-However, CGW-categories are more general. \end{remark}
+Finally, $SW$-categories, like Waldhausen categories, are allowed to have weak equivalences other than isomorphisms.
+Subtractive categories satisfy the axioms for ACGW-categories, and in this case the corresponding $S_\dotp$ constructions are equivalent and, in fact, equal; in such situations we will say that the ACGW-category \emph{arises from a subtractive category}.
+An ACGW-category where the distinguished squares are \emph{cartesian} in the underlying category $\mathcal{A}$, is an $SW$-category, and we may use the full machinery of $SW$-categories.
+This is true, for example, for $\mathbf{Sch}_{rf,/k}$ and $\mathbf{FinSet}_\ast$. \end{remark}